Skip to main content

 Learner Outcomes:

-Version 1 and 2: Upon successful completion of the course, students will be able to: outline the Biblical understanding of man; trace the development of human understanding in the Nineteenth and Twentieth Centuries; show that a proper understanding of God is essential to a proper understanding of man; show how human understanding has been shaped in the Twentieth Century by influential psychologists; show that psychology is a discipline that draws from both science and philosophy; understand research in neuroscience and how it has shaped theories of behavior; understand research that explores both genetic and environmental factors in human development; outline various stages of human development: prenatal, infancy, childhood, adolescence, and adulthood; outline, compare, and evaluate four approaches to personality; describe and discuss anxiety disorders, dissociative and personality disorders, mood disorders, and schizophrenia; understand stress and its relationship to health; survey and evaluate three responses Christians have had to Psychology; discuss the role of Scripture in human understanding and its place in the evaluation of ideas; and articulate principles that are helpful in evaluating the research, the theories, and the methodology in the field of Psychology.
+Version 1 and 2: Upon successful completion of the course, students will be able to: outline the Biblical understanding of man; trace the development of human understanding in the Nineteenth and Twentieth Centuries; show that a proper understanding of God is essential to a proper understanding of man; show how human understanding has been shaped in the Twentieth Century by influential psychologists; show that psychology is a discipline that draws from both science and philosophy; discuss research in neuroscience and how it has shaped theories of behavior; understand research that explores both genetic and environmental factors in human development; outline various stages of human development: prenatal, infancy, childhood, adolescence, and adulthood; outline, compare, and evaluate four approaches to personality; describe and discuss anxiety disorders, dissociative and personality disorders, mood disorders, and schizophrenia; understand stress and its relationship to health; survey and evaluate three responses Christians have had to Psychology; discuss the role of Scripture in human understanding and its place in the evaluation of ideas; and articulate principles that are helpful in evaluating the research, the theories, and the methodology in the field of Psychology.
+Version 3: Students will be able to: compare and contrast Christian and non-Christian perceptions of humans; trace worldview shifts in western thought since the Enlightenment and evaluate their merit.; compare and contrast major contributions of seven psychologists in the past 150 years; evaluate the merits of common theories of human development; distinguish characteristics of major psychological disorders; identify common psychological therapies and evaluate their effectiveness; and compare and contrast three Christian stances in response to modern psychology.

 Instruction:

-Version 1 and 2: Major topics covered in the course are: Biblical view of man; historical review of anthropology; influential psychologists; human development; personality; disorders; neural and hormonal systems; Christian responses to psychology; principles for evaluation.
+Version 1, 2, and 3: Major topics include the Biblical view of man; historical review of anthropology; influential psychologists; human development; personality; disorders; neural and hormonal systems; Christian responses to psychology; principles for evaluation.
 Methods of instruction include: lecture, discussion, and collaborative learning.
 Evaluation criteria include: examinations, projects and reading.

 Credit recommendation:

-Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Psychology or Social Sciences (04/07).
+Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Psychology or Social Sciences (4/07).
 Version 2: In the lower division baccalaureate/associate degree category, 3 semester hours in Humanities, Psychology, Social Science, Theology or Christian Ministries (11/10) (10/15 revalidation) (10/20 revalidation).
+Version 3: In the upper division baccalaureate/associate degree category, 3 semester hours in Humanities, Psychology, Social Science, Theology or Christian Ministries, Counseling, Social Work, Psychology, Psychology of Religion, Family Studies, Human Development, Education, Health and Wellness, or General Education (10/25 revalidation).

 Top